SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 ## Summary

-At this point you have gained some experience in understanding and parsing the JSON data that is available from various btp CLI commands, relating to your SAP BTP subaccount and CF environment instance.
-You have now added `ijq` to your toolset, which is a helpful way of building `jq` filters interactively, as well as exploring JSON.
 At this point you know what you need from an API call perspective in terms of the CF service and plan, and have what you need to authenticate with the `cf` CLI, which you'll need to do in order to create a service instance.

 ## Further reading